 There are other reasons why it cannot be assumed that these contours are largely accidental.
 In all cases the photographic negatives of interference fringes were measured by two observers and the requisite computations made independently.
-In general, the disagreements are small in the seventh decimal place of $\Delta n$ , and only averaged results were used for plotting the contours.
+In general, the disagreements are small in the seventh decimal place of Δn , and only averaged results were used for plotting the contours.
 In many of these maps the run of adjacent contours gives internal evidence of precision well within the limits of one contour interval.
 Considering all data and the facts mentioned in this analysis, and although room temperature as well as furnace gradients may have somewhat influenced the final contours, it is certain that all of these cubes are very homogeneous.
-As will be seen in the following section, these data can be averaged to minimize the aspects of accidental systematic effects that are reasonably ascribable to temperature conditions during the annealings.
+As will be seen in the following section, these data can be averaged to minimize the aspects of accidental character, and then analyzed to show clearly some systematic effects that are reasonably ascribable to temperature conditions during the annealings.